 One of the Den’s favourites is the first story, Spirit of Christmas.
 ‘Why had we learned to hurry through every day when every day was all we had?’'
 A couple leaving for the country on Christmas Eve are stopped by ‘The Spirit of Christmas.’
 As they are coerced into handing over all their presents, food and Christmas supplies, they realise that what really matters is one another.

 Another favourite is The Lion, The Unicorn and Me which tells the birth of Jesus through the eyes of the donkey whose muzzle is turned to gold by an angel’s foot as he brayed to celebrate the birth of a baby in a stable.
 And The SnowMama who comes alive only to those who believe.

 The recipes have a personal connection for Winterson with her literary friends and family such as Ruth Rendell’s red cabbage and her Dad’s sherry trifle and the background to each one is heart-felt and touching.

 Winterson’s narrative is that Christmas is a time to stop, reflect on what is important in life, and share.
 It is also a time for wonderment and belief.
 For those of you who enjoy Christmas, there couldn't be a better choice for your December Book Club read.

-The Den recently reviewed Frankissstein by the same author – a very different but brilliant read about Artificial Intelligence.
+Frankissstein by the same author is also reviewed in our library – a very different but brilliant read about Artificial Intelligence.